rkok/gsheets2moneybird/README.md

 6. Invoice number - if this is set, the row will not be included in new invoices

-Column names are hardcoded in `src/sheetParser.js`.
+Column names can be configured in [config/local.js](config/local.js)

 Currency is hardcoded to Euro.